ziwaka99/ziwaka99.github.io/README.md

 ## ✦ Education

 - #### NUS College of Design & Engineering
-Doctor of Philosophy - PhD, Built environment
+Doctor of Philosophy - PhD, Built environment,

-Aug 2025 – Present
+2025 – Present

 - #### NUS College of Design & Engineering
-Master of landscape architecture, Landscape architecture

-Aug 2023 – Jul 2025
+Master of landscape architecture, Landscape architecture, 2023 – 2025

 - #### Southeast University
-Bachelor of Engineering - BE, Landscape Architecture

-2018 – 2023
+Bachelor of Engineering - BE, Landscape Architecture, 2018 – 2023

   <!-- for beauty -->